cy33hc/ps4-ezremote-client/README.md

  - Ability to view jpg, png, bmp and webp image files.
 (Selecting files with X button will automatically view the file)
  - Ability to preview pkg files.
 In the file browser, select a pkg file with the X button, a preview of the package will now display the icon and SFO attributes.
 If pkg is in the /data or /mnt/usbX folder, user has the option to install the package from the preview dialog.

+## Features in Web Interface ##
+ - Copy/Move/Delete/Rename/Create files/folders
+ - Extract 7zip, rar and zip files directly on the PS4
+ - Compress files into zip directly on the PS4
+ - Edit text files directly on the PS4
+ - View all common image formats
+ - Upload files to the PS4
+ - Download files from the PS4
+ - Install packages on the PS4

+## How to access the Web Interface ##
+You need to launch the "ezRemote Client" app on the PS4.
+Then on any device(laptop, tablet, phone etc..) with web browser goto tp http://<ip_address_of_ps4>:8080 .
+That's all.

+The port# can be changed from the "Global Settings" dialog in the PS4 app.

 ## Installation
 Copy the **ezremote_client.pkg** in to a FAT32 format usb drive then install from package installer